Every month, we highlight a trend in quilting and show you how you can add this hip style to your projects!

 - Finish my Passion 48 (See our staff’s Project 48 rules here.)

-- Quilts and More Welcome Home wall hanging series (in Quilts and More Spring)
+- Quilts and More Welcome Home wall hanging series (in Quilts and More Summer)

 Happy quilting in 2014!
 Share your own quilting to-do list in the comments and make sure to check back to see my progress.

-All my blue blocks for my Tula Pink‘s City Sampler: 100 Modern Quilt Blocks are done!
-I now have a total of 60 blocks (which, when I think about how many more I need to do, doesn’t seem that impressive).
-I have a great mix of scrappy blue, teal, and brown blocks, which you can see in my previous blogs.
+All my light green blocks for my Tula Pink‘s City Sampler: 100 Modern Quilt Blocks are done!
+I now have a total of 80 blocks.
+I’m racing toward the finish line on this project and can’t wait to get the last blocks done and start on this scrappy bed quilt!
+I have a great mix of scrappy green, blue, teal, and brown blocks, which you can see in my previous blogs.
 (See my past blogs here.)

 Buy Tula’s book here and play along with us!